cpainterwakefield/practical_db_textbook/_sources/PART2_DATA_MODELING/02-ERD/ERD.rst

 While this is only part of the complete model that we will ultimately develop, it is a valid ERD from which we could build a database.
 All of the necessary detail is in place.

 There is also no unnecessary duplication of information in our model.
-It is tempting to add attributes or other features that anticipate the database to come; for example, we might think that a employees should have an attribute indicating at which factory they work.
-However, the fact that (at least some) employees work at a factory is already implicit in the relationship* **works at**.
+It is tempting to add attributes or other features that anticipate the database to come; for example, we might think that employees should have an attribute indicating at which factory they work.
+However, the fact that (at least some) employees work at a factory is already implicit in the relationship **works at**.
 This relationship will give rise to the necessary database structures connecting employees to factories.

 More complex modeling options